-- 4. Nuclear medicine systems, which are based upon the detection of gamma radiation generated by radioactive pharmaceuticals introduced into the body, are used to provide information concerning soft tissue and internal body organs and particularly to examine organ function over time. - 5.
-Ultrasound systems emit, detect and process high frequency sound waves reflected from organ boundaries and tissue interfaces to generate images of soft tissue and internal body organs.
-Although the images are substantially less detailed than those obtainable with x-ray methods, ultrasound is generally considered harmless and therefore has found particular use in imaging the pregnant uterus. - 6.
-X-ray machines, ultrasound machines, digital radiography systems and nuclear medicine compete with the MRI scanners by offering significantly lower price and space requirements.
-However, Fonar believes that the utility of the images produced by its MRI scanners is generally superior to the utility of the images produced by those other methodologies.
+Nuclear medicine systems, which are based upon the detection of photons (gamma radiation) generated by radioactive pharmaceuticals introduced into the body, are used to provide information concerning soft tissue and internal body organs and particularly to examine organ function over time.

+Ultrasound systems emit, detect, and process high frequency sound waves reflected from organ boundaries and tissue interfaces to generate images of soft tissue and internal body organs.
+Although the images are substantially less detailed than those obtainable with x-rays or MRI, ultrasound is generally considered harmless and therefore has found applications in imaging the pregnant uterus and the breast, to name two.

+X-ray (including CT), nuclear medicine, and ultrasound compete with the MRI scanners by offering significantly lower price and space requirements.
+However, history has shown that the superior tissue contrast characteristics of MRI have secured its place as the diagnostic imaging modality of choice for a wide variety of pathologies.